earthbucks/earthbucks/docs/prompt.md

 - I have removed CODESEPARATOR from the script language as it has almost never been used for anything.

-Smalltoshi Impamoto
-Chief Imp at ImpStack
-#WeAreAllSmalltoshi
+Ryan X. Charles

 ---

-CHECKSIG, CHECKMULTISIG, Building, Signing, and Verifying Transactions
+### CHECKSIG, CHECKMULTISIG, Building, Signing, and Verifying Transactions

 April 4, 2024